List of sports events affected by the coronavirus pandemic | Taiwan News

 Shizuoka International meeting in Fukuroi, Japan on May 2 postponed.

 Kipchoge Keino Classic in Nairobi, Kenya on May 2 postponed to Sept.
-26.
+26 postponed to Oct.
+3.

 Prague Marathon on May 3 postponed to Oct.
 11 canceled.